playbenny/benny_manual/docs/installation.md

 ### Settings that affect GPU usage:

-- wire segment count.
+- Wire segment count.
 Low end GPUs struggle with the number of polygons needed to make smooth wires.
 Add the following keys to **userconfig.json** (which will be created in the root of the benny folder after you first run benny):

     ```json
     "MAX_BEZIER_SEGMENTS" : 4,